Tuto72/ipmsm-foc-octave/README.md

 The code is intentionally kept in one main `.m` file for the GUI.
 This makes the release easy to run, review, and share.
 Later versions can split the model, controller, solver, plotting, and GUI callbacks into separate files.

-GUI 2 is an incremental extension of the basic FOC GUI.
+FOC + MTPA GUI is an incremental extension of the basic FOC GUI.
 It keeps the averaged inverter and fixed-step simulation structure, while adding the MTPA current-reference generator and an operation-mode selector.

 ## License